eXascaleInfolab/bench-vldb20/Algorithms/README.md

     [on macOS] make mac
 ```

-### TestingFramework
+### 2. TestingFramework

-In the second part we will integrate this new algorithm from the collection into the tester.
+In the second part we will integrate the new algorithm from the collection into the tester.

 ```bash
 cd ../..